JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-13.md

 ---
 # {{ page.title }}

+## 85be91a on Nov 29, 2019, 3:48 PM GMT+4
+- Merge static pages into java version and rename all their extension to .jsp instead of .html.

 ## 250ed5b on Nov 22, 2019, 8:30 PM GMT+4
 - Generic repository using the JPA Criteria API `JpaRepository` and remove JpaDaoHelper class and refactor all classes.